The Short Version

 4. Trust as the Beneficiary

 A safer option is to name the trust as the beneficiary.
-This directs the toy straight into the sandbox the moment of death.
+This directs the toy straight into the sandbox at the moment of death.

 Example (Good): A couple listed their family trust as the beneficiary of their bank accounts.
 When they passed, the funds flowed into the trust, and the trustee distributed them smoothly.